 First Class to Japan—Is it Worth It?

-Even if you choose the best airline to fly to Japan, I’m not sure that first class is worth it over business class, unless you’re: (A) independently wealthy or (B) have a surplus of airline miles that’s about to expire.
+Even if you choose the best airline to travel to Japan, I’m not sure that first class is worth it over business class, unless you’re: (A) independently wealthy or (B) have a surplus of airline miles that’s about to expire.
 As a disclaimer, however, I don’t like caviar (and I haven’t had a chance to sample ANA’s new first class, which looks absolutely spectacular, even for a skeptic like me).

 For most travelers, the best business class to Tokyo is going to suffice, especially if you’re flying long haul, or are flying onboard a long haul aircraft configured with a flat bed seat.
 On that note, most Asian airlines don’t fly first class to Japan on intra-Asia flights, so if you’re not coming from North America are Europe, you might not even have the chance to fly first in the first place.